sugaryourcoffee/syc-svpro/README.md

 * match_boolean_filter? in Filter now also processes strings with single quotes inside
 * Tranposer tranposes rows and columns that is make columns rows and vice versa
+* Calculator can now have colons inside the operation sycsvpro -f in.csv -o out.csv -c "122:+[1,3,5].inject(:+)" Previously the operation would have been cut after inject(
+* A write flag in Calculator specifies which colons to add to the result.
+* Calculator introduced a switch 'final\_header' which indicates the header provided should not be filtered in regard to a provided 'write' flag but written to the result file as is

 Installation
 ============